End of this page section.

 Systematic Musicology

-The concept of systematic musicology was introduced in an oft-cited paper by the Austrian musicologist Guido Adler in 1885.
-The paper was entitled "Domain, method and aim of musicology" (in German) and proposed that musicology could be divided into two nominally equal halves, historical and systematic.
+The term "systematic musicology" was coined by Austrian musicologist Guido Adler in 1885 in a paper entitled "Domain, method and aim of musicology," in which he proposed that musicology could be divided into two nominally equal halves: historical and systematic.
 Over a century later, in 1997, thanks largely to the efforts of Rudolf Flotzinger, (Professor of Musicology until 1999), the University of Graz advertised for Austria's first Professor of Systematic Musicology.
+Today's systematic musicologists identify with subdisciplines such as music psychology, music physiology (including neuroscience of music), music acoustics/psychoacoustics, music information sciences, music sociology, and music philosophy (including aesthetics).

 Contact